franckalbinet/iot-uaa-isoc/labs/setting-up-a-raspberry.md

 3. Follow instructions of the installation steps wizard

 ## Enabling SSH
-To enable SSH, open a terminal `right-click`
+To enable SSH, open a terminal `right-click ▸ Open in Terminal` and run the `raspi-config` utility:

-sudo raspi-config
+`sudo raspi-config`

+Then navigate with keyboard arrows to `Ìnterfacing Options ▸ SSH ▸ Enable`